 A plain bright background is the best for shooting a silhouette image.
 A bright cloudless sky with a sunset will make one of the prettiest images.
 If you have more than two subjects in your picture, make sure that they are separated so that you can distinguish the subject, and then let your imagination wander.
 If you are shooting a profile picture I recommend that you don’t shoot straight on, turn your subject to more of an angle so you can distinguish their features.

-Most digital cameras have automatic metering which are good at sensing how to expose the picture so that everything it lit.
+Most digital cameras have automatic metering which is good at sensing how to expose the picture so that everything is lit.
 The problem you might face is that your camera will want to try and light up your picture instead of underexposing it.
-What you can do to trick your camera is aim your camera at the brightest part of the picture, push your shutter halfway down and don’t let go.
+What you can do to trick your camera is aimed your camera at the brightest part of the picture, push your shutter halfway down and don’t let go.
 Then move your camera back to frame the shot you want with the subject where you want it and finish taking the photo.

 If that doesn’t work on your camera give the manual setting a try.
 Your shutter speed and aperture is what you are dealing with in manual photography, (if you aren’t familiar with shutter speed and aperture I recommend looking in your camera book).